-Hepatitis C is a viral infection that affect the liver.
+Hepatitis C is a viral infection that affects the liver.
 There are three types of hepatitis, but only B is considered an STD.
 This strain is not as easily transmitted, mostly through blood, IV drug use, and having sex with people who have also been infected with HIV.

-Many previous cases of hepatitis C before 1991 came from blood transfusion or organ transplants.
-There is now mandatory testing in the United States for the virus in place, and these cases have all but disappeared.
+Many previous cases of hepatitis C before 1991 came from a blood transfusion or organ transplants.
+There is mandatory testing in the United States for the virus in place, and these cases have all but disappeared.
 There have been cases where a health care worker has contracted hepatitis C from infected blood.
 But the most common route is from needles used for drug use or uncleaned tattoo needles.

 Unlike Hepatitis B, there is no vaccine for this disease.
 But testing and preventative measures are reducing the number of cases.
-The bad news is that the vest majority of the people, once infected, never rid themselves of hepatitis C.
+The bad news is that the vast majority of the people, once infected, never rid themselves of hepatitis C.

 What Are The Symptoms?